Grade 7 Class Registration Information

 Students will develop skills through a series of unit topics such as introducing oneself, school life, clothing and seasons, and describing one’s family.
 Each unit will focus on a specific language standard such as: stating personal preferences, asking and answering questions, and composing a letter in Spanish.
 Students will also engage in cultural activities throughout the year in order to compare and contrast cultures.

-Open to students currently enrolled in the Bilingual Spanish Program.
+Open to students currently enrolled in the Heritage Spanish Program.

 These academic classes offer students the opportunity to learn and collaborate in large and small ensemble settings through the exploration of National and State Music Standards of Creating, Performing, Responding, and Connecting.
 Students will learn and develop technique and expression through the study of voice and/or instruments and build on their understanding of music’s relationships to history and culture.

-Students who join band, orchestra or chorus are expected to participate in all concerts/performances unless illness or family emergency causes a conflict.
+Students who join band, orchestra or choir are expected to participate in all concerts/performances unless illness or family emergency causes a conflict.